cartesi/creepts-dapp/README.md

 % jinja2 -D num_players=2 docker-compose-template-geth.yml | NPM_TOKEN=<npm_token> GITHUB_TOKEN=<github_token> docker-compose -f - up --build
 ```

-This environment is still using private assets, like:

-* private docker images from Docker Hub
-* private NPM package from `https://npmjs.com`
-* private assets from GitHub releases

-So you need to:

-* Do a [docker login](https://docs.docker.com/engine/reference/commandline/login/) before launching the environment
-* [Create a NPM token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) and specifying it in the command line above
-* [Create a GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and specify it in the command line above

-Once we create a public release of the application we won't need this anymore.

 To shutdown:
 ```
 % jinja2 -D num_players=2 docker-compose-template.yml | NPM_TOKEN=<npm_token> GITHUB_TOKEN=<github_token> docker-compose -f - down -v